 In order to have good health, it is very important to respect the instinct of each animal.
+This also applies to equine feeding.

 In the case of the horse, being a herbivore, it would not make any sense to give him, for example, meat since, in addition to being a waste of time and money, his body would not know how to digest it correctly.
 Therefore, we must give it grass, flowers, and fruits.